TheBlindHawk/Roulette/README.md

 </div>

-## Important Changes
+## Breaking Changes

-**V 2.1.0** Use the contructor to change the audio directory (audio_dir has been removed) **V 2.1.0** roulette functions will now thow an error when passing unprocessable data
+**V 2.1.0** Use the contructor to change the audio directory (audio_dir has been removed) **V 2.1.0** roulette functions will now thow an error when receiving unprocessable data

 ## Features